 - Redevelop an existing marina for mixed-use purposes

-- Enhance existing biological resources and providing for public access
+- Enhance existing biological resources and provide public access

-In light of to the number of sensitive biological resources on the site, WRA provided project design guidance to balance the goals of our client with local, state, and federal regulatory requirements and public concern.
-The guidance provided by WRA helped to achieve the client’s goals in an environmentally responsible manner without the need for extensive permitting or mitigation requirements.
+WRA provided project design guidance to balance the goals of our client with local, state, and federal regulatory requirements with public concern.
+We ultimately helped achieve the client’s goals in an environmentally responsible manner without the need for extensive permitting or mitigation requirements.
+Currently, WRA is helping this client with additional permit applications for new upgrades to the marina, including the replacement of dock decking and marine fuel dock equipment.

 - Biological Resources Assessment Report